Do you want to replace a damaged propeller, or you want to enhance your boat performance? Are boat props universal? The answer is no.

 On the other hand, a high-pitched propeller travels more distance with each rotation.

 The answer to the question under discussion lies very much in the pitch selection.
-You need to select a compatible prop pitch to keep the engine within its recommended range.
+You must select a compatible prop pitch to keep the engine within its recommended range.

 If you go under or over the range, you’ll end up causing damage to your engine and, consequently, the boat.